 Plus, the domain name was available and relatively short, which is hard to find these days.

 I’m glad you’re here and I’m impressed that you read all the way to the end.
 Perhaps you recognize part of yourself in this story?
-If so I’d love to hear from you – you can send me a message here or using the contact form below.
+If so I’d love to hear from you.
+Send me a message here or using the contact form below.

 This page is about my website Exploring Wild and my personal adventures.
 If you’re looking for my other projects (I love to create stuff!) you’ll find them at: